Michael Chong: 39th Parliament: Minister of Intergovernmental Affairs and Sport

+Return to the backbenches (2006-2015)

 41st Parliament: Reform Act

 As a backbench MP, Chong proposed the Reform Act (An Act to amend the Canada Elections Act and the Parliament of Canada Act (candidacy and caucus reforms)) in order to increase the power of party caucuses.
 The Act ultimately passed the House of Commons and Senate, with amendments, and was given royal assent in 2015.
 Under the act, each caucus votes at the beginning of each parliament on whether or not it will adopt the Act's procedures giving the caucus the power to review and, if it wishes, remove the party leader, for the election and review of the caucus chair, the expulsion and re-admission of caucus members, and the election of the interim leader.

+In Opposition, shadow minister (2015–present)

-42nd Parliament and 2017 leadership election
+42nd Parliament: 2017 leadership election

 The Conservative Party was defeated in the 2015 federal election, and Harper immediately resigned as party leader.
 Despite not having served in Harper's cabinet for nine years, Chong's name was among those mentioned in the media as a potential candidate for party leader.
 When asked about a leadership bid in November 2015, Chong responded "let's wait and see."
-In early 2016, the Conservative Party announced that the leadership election would be held on May 27, 2017.
-On May 16, 2016, Chong launched his campaign at the National Press Theatre in Ottawa, becoming the third candidate to enter the race.
+In early 2016, the Conservative Party announced that the leadership election would be held on 27 May 2017.
+On 16 May 2016, Chong launched his campaign at the National Press Theatre in Ottawa, becoming the third candidate to enter the race.

 Chong's leadership bid was endorsed by MP and former Environment Minister Peter Kent, as well as MP David Tilson.
 Chong also received the support of Member of Provincial Parliament (MPP) Ted Arnott and former MPs Chungsen Leung and Mike Wallace.

 Chong is in favour of implementing what he describes as a revenue-neutral carbon tax.

 Chong stated publicly that he supports Motion 103, which calls on the government to condemn Islamophobia in Canada and all other forms of religious and racial discrimination.
 Chong was one of two Conservative MPs, the other being Simcoe North MP Bruce Stanton, and the only leadership candidate to vote for the motion.

-43rd–44th Parliaments

-Canada imposed sanctions on individuals and entities on March 22, 2020 in connection with the Uighur genocide in Xinjiang.
-In response, the People's Republic of China government deployed countermeasures, which included imposing sanctions on Chong.
-Prime Minister Justin Trudeau and Foreign Affairs Minister Marc Garneau condemned the sanctions.
+Ultimately Andrew Scheer was elected party leader on 27 May 2017.
+Chong subsequently served in Scheer's shadow cabinet, being named Shadow Minister for Infrastructure, Communities and Urban Affairs the following summer, later being appointed Shadow Cabinet Minister for Science in 2018.